Mariupol Diary: Scenes of despair, resolve in Ukraine city

 Russia has made significant gains on the ground in the south in an apparent bid to cut off Ukraine’s access to the sea.
 Capturing Mariupol could allow Russia to build a land corridor to Crimea, which it seized in 2014.

-The woman, in a knit winter cap that is also bloodstained, weeps in terror and disbelief as the medical team first tries to resuscitate the girl in the ambulance, then inside the hospital, where their efforts are both desperate and futile.
+As Marina Yatsko and her boyfriend Fedor weep in each other’s arms, distraught staff sit on the floor and try to recover themselves before the next emergency arrives.

+It’s a scene repeated over and over again in Mariupol.
+Days earlier, hospital workers had pulled a wounded 6-year-old girl from an ambulance as her mother stood alone, helpless.

-As the mother waits alone in a hallway, a nurse weeps while the trauma team tries a defibrillator, an injection, and pumping oxygen.
-A doctor looks straight into the camera of an AP videojournalist allowed inside.
+Multiple attempts at resuscitation failed until eventually the frenetic activity stopped and the mother was left with her grief.
+A doctor looked straight into the camera of an AP videojournalist allowed inside.

 DEATH COMES TO A SOCCER FIELD